 3) Meeting a need/want

 Since buyer personas are changing, and people around the world have suffered economic hardship, companies developing new products & services need to take special care to understand consumers’ wants and needs.
 Even in challenging times, there still seems to be a desire from a specific type of consumer to purchase high-quality products.
-One of those reasons being their understanding that they will get a product worth the investment they are putting in.
+One of those reasons is their understanding that they will get a product worth the investment they are putting in.
 In an interview done with CNBC International TV in collaboration with Credit Suisse, Arnault states that his business success can be attributed to creativity and organization.

 4) Ability to look ahead